 Outline Of Syllabus

-The first part of the module will take a general over-view of some of the main composers whose work occurred mostly in the twentieth century.
+The first semester of the module will take a general over-view of some of the main composers whose work forms what is often seen as the European "mainstream" of modernism - Mahler, Debussy, Schoenberg, Stravinsky, and Bartok.
 During this part of the module we will investigate the different ways that composers were thought of, or thought of themselves as, "modern".
-As well as undertaking a cultural study of the period, we shall also look in detail at selected works of "modern" music - including works by Debussy, Ives, Schoenberg, Webern, Bartok, Stravinsky, and Holst.
+As well as undertaking a cultural study of the period, we shall also look in detail at selected works of "modern".
 Lectures alternate weekly with small group seminar discussions on set works and texts in which students will present and discuss their work.
 Assessment of this semester will be by a written exam at the end of the semester.

-Following this period of general study, guest lecturers will offer case studies in which specific themes relevant to the subject will be investigated; previous themes have included; Music and Modernism in Vienna and Paris; Music and Landscape; The New Classicism; Neo-Romanticism; Federico Busoni and His Circle.
-Students will find out through these case studies a range of different ways in which they may approach and devise the research essay which forms the assessment for semester 2.
+Following this the second semester will look at selected case studies from the range of other "modernist" composers whose work looks outside of the so-called mainstream - Kurt Weill and George Gershwin's engagement with jazz, for example, the experiments of the Italian Futurists or the Dada movement of Zurich, Soviet Composers such as Shostakovich, American "radicals" such as Charles Ives and Harry Partch, early experiments with electronic music, and so forth.
+These case studies will present a range of different ways in which students may approach and devise the research essay which forms the assessment for semester 2.
 These research essays will be supported by class discussions led by the module leader, and through the offer of small group or one-to-one tutorials on student work-in-progress after the Easter vacation.

 Teaching Rationale And Relationship

 - Lectures introduce knowledge and skill, demonstrate their application, and set the ground for reading and listening assignments set after each lecture